+lobs supported

+53,245

 Student spending impact

-Around 6% of students attending the SDCCD originated from outside the county in FY 2021-22, and some of these students relocated to San Diego

-County to attend the SDCCD.
+Around 9% of students attending the SDCCD originated from outside the county in FY 2023-24, and all of these students relocated to San Diego County to attend the SDCCD.
 These students may not have come to the county if the colleges did not exist.
 In addition, some in-county students, referred to as retained students, would have left San Diego County if not for the existence of the SDCCD.
 While attending the colleges, these relocated and retained students spent money on groceries, accommodation, transportation, and other household expenses.
-This spending generated \$179.8 million in added income for the county economy in FY 2021-22, which supported 2,701 jobs in San Diego County.
+This spending generated \$378.3 million in added income for the county economy in FY 2023-24, which supported 5,324 jobs in San Diego County.

 Alumni impact

 The education and training the colleges provide for county residents has the greatest impact.
-Since the colleges were established, students have studied at the colleges and entered the county workforce with greater knowledge and new skills.
+Since the colleges were established, students have studied at the SDCCD and entered the county workforce with greater knowledge and new skills.
 Today, hundreds of thousands of former SDCCD students are employed in San Diego County.
 As a result of their SDCCD educations, the students receive higher earnings and increase the productivity of the businesses that employ them.
-In FY 2021-22, SDCCD alumni generated \$3.6 billion in added income for the county economy, which is equivalent to supporting 36,719 jobs.
+In FY 2023-24, SDCCD alumni generated \$4.7 billion in added income for the county economy, which is equivalent to supporting 41,101 jobs.

 Total impact

-The SDCCD added \$4.3 billion in income to the San Diego County economy during the analysis year, equal to the sum of the operations and construction spending impacts, the student spending impact, and the alumni impact.
-For context, the \$4.3 billion impact was equal to approximately

-1.6% of the total gross regional product (GRP) of San Diego County.
-This contribution that the SDCCD provided on its own was larger than the entire Utilities industry in the county.
-For further perspective, the SDCCD's \$4.3 billion impact is an economic boost to San Diego County similar to hosting the Super Bowl 12 times.
+The SDCCD added \$5.8 billion in income to the San Diego County economy during the analysis year, equal to the sum of operations and construction spending impacts; the student spending impact; and the alumni impact.
+For context, the \$5.8 billion impact was equal to approximately 2.0% of the total gross regional product (GRP) of San Diego County.
+This contribution that the colleges provided on their own was larger than the entire Transportation & Warehousing industry in the county.
+For further perspective, the SDCCD's \$5.8 billion impact is an economic boost to San Diego County similar to hosting the San Diego Comic-Con 35 times."

 The SDCCD's total impact can also be expressed in terms of jobs supported.
-The \$4.3 billion impact supported 45,365 county jobs, using the jobs-to-sales ratios specific to each industry in the county.
-This means that one out of every 46 jobs in San Diego County is supported by the activities of the colleges and their students.
-In addition, the \$4.3 billion, or 45,365 supported jobs, stemmed from different industry sectors.
-SDCCD's spending and alumni in the Government, Non-Education industry sector supported 4,932 jobs in FY 2021-22.
-These are impacts that would not have been generated without the district's presence in San Diego County.
+The \$5.8 billion impact supported 53,245 county jobs, using the jobs-to-sales ratios specific to each industry in the county.
+This means that one out of every 43 jobs in San Diego County is supported by the activities of the colleges and their students.
+In addition, the \$5.8 billion, or 53,245 supported jobs, stemmed from different industry sectors.
+For

+instance, among non-education industry sectors, the spending of the SDCCD and its students and the activities of alumni in the Professional & Technical Services industry sector supported 5,528 jobs in FY 2023-24.
+If the colleges did not exist, these impacts would not have been generated in San Diego County.

 SDCCD impacts by industry (jobs supported)

+5,861 Retail Trade

+5,528 Professional & Technical Services

+4,942 Government, Non-Education

+4,381 Other Services (except Public Administration)

+4,252

+Accommodation & Food Services

-One out of every 46 jobs in San Diego County is supported by the activities of the SDCCD and its students.
+One out of every 43 jobs in San Diego County are supported by the activities of the SDCCD and its students.

+\\ Economic impact of the San Diego Comic-Con calculated by the San Diego Chamber of Commerce.

 Investment analysis